bgachara/bgachara.github.io/posts/databases.md

 - Explicit locks are also useful when doing major changes to the database.
 - Lock Table

 ## Timestamp-Ordering Concurrency Control

-- Determine serializability order of txns beofre they execute.
+- Determine serializability order of txns before they execute.
 - Use timestamps to determine the serializability order of txns.
 - Each txn is assigned a unique fixed timestamp that is monotonically increasing.
 - Implementation strategies
-  - System/Wall clock
+  - System/Wall clock.
-  - Logical counter
+  - Logical counter.
-  - Hybrid
+  - Hybrid.

 - Basic T/O
   - Txns read and write objects without locks
   - Every object X is tagged with timestamp of the last txn that successfully did read/write.
-  - Check timestamps for every operation.
+  - Check timestamps for every operation, if txn tries to access an object "from the future" it aborts and restarts.
   - Thomas Write Rule(Robert H Thomas)
-    - ignore the write to allow the txn to continue executing without aborting.
+    - Ignore the write to allow the txn to continue executing without aborting.
-  -  Generates a schedules htat is conflict serializable of you do not use the Thomas write Rules
+  - Generates a schedules that is conflict serializable of you do not use the Thomas write Rules
   - High overhead from copying data to txns workspace and from updating timestamps
-    - every read requires the txn to write to the database.
+    - Every read requires the txn to write to the database.
   - Long running txns can get starved
-    - likelihood that a txn will read sth from a newer txn increases.
+    - Likelihood that a txn will read sth from a newer txn increases.

 - If you assume that conflicts between txns are rare and that most txns are short-lived then forcing txns to acquire locks or update timestamps adds unncessary overhead.
 - A better approach is to optimize for the no-conflict case.

 - Optimistic Concurrency Control
+`ref paper: On Optimistic Methods for Concurrency Control.`
-  - DBMS creates a provate workspace for each txns
+  - DBMS creates a private workspace for each transaction.
-    - any object read is copied into workspace
+    - Any object read is copied into workspace.
-    - modifications are applied to workspace.
+    - Modifications are applied to workspace.
-  - When a txn commits, DBMS compares workspace write set to see whether it conflicts with other txns
+  - When a txn commits, DBMS compares workspace write set to see whether it conflicts with other txns.
-  - If there are no conflicts, the write set is installed into the global database.
+  - If there are no conflicts, the write set is installed into the `global` database.

 - Phases:
   - Read Phase
-      - track the r/w sets of txns and store their writes in a provate workspace.
+    - Track the r/w sets of txns and store their writes in a private workspace.
     - DBMS copies every tuple that the txn accesses from the shared database to its workspace ensure repeatable reads
   - Validation Phase
-      - when a txn commits, check whether it conflicts with other txns.
+    - When a txn commits, check whether it conflicts with other txns.
     - Approaches:
       - Backward Validation - check whether committing txn intersects its read/write sets with those of any txns that have already committed.
       - Forward Validation - check whether the committing txn intersects its read/write sets with any active txns that have not yet committed.
   - Write Phase
-      - if validation succeeds, apply private chnages to database, otherwise abort and restart the txn.
+    - If validation succeeds, apply private changes to database, otherwise abort and restart the txn.
-      - Serial Commits: use a global latch to limit a single txn to be in the Validation/Write phases at a time.
+    - Serial Commits - Use a global latch to limit a single txn to be in the Validation/Write phases at a time.
-      - Parallel Commits: use fine-grained write latches to support parallel validation/Write phases txns acquire latches in primary key order to avoid deadlocks.
+    - Parallel Commits - Use fine-grained write latches to support parallel validation/Write phases Txns acquire latches in primary key order to avoid deadlocks.

+- Performance Issues.
-  - OCC works well when the # of conflicts is low
+  - OCC works well when the # of conflicts is low, all txns are read-only and txns access disjoint subsets of data.
+  - If the database is large and the workload is not skewed then there is a low probability of conflict, so again locking is wasteful.
-  - High overhead for copying data locally
+  - High overhead for copying data locally.
-  - Validation/Write phase bottlenecks
+  - Validation/Write phase bottlenecks.
   - Aborts are more wasteful that in 2PL because they occur after a txn has already executed.

 - Dynamic Databases
   - We have only dealt with transactions that read and update existing objects in the database.
-  - But now if txns perfomr inserts, updates and deletions, we have new problems.
+  - But now if txns perform inserts, updates and deletions, we have new problems.
   - Phantom reads
-    - tuples can appear and disappear as txns are running.
+    - Tuples can appear and disappear as txns are running.
     - Approach:
       - Re-execute scans.
-        - tracks the WHERE clause for all queries that the tcn executes.
+        - DBMS tracks the WHERE clause for all queries that the tcn executes.
           - retain the scan set for every range query in a txn.
-        - upon commit, re-execute just the scan portion of each query and check whether it generates the same result.
+        - Upon commit, re-execute just the scan portion of each query and check whether it generates the same result.
       - Predicate Locking
+        - Logically determine the overlap of predicates before queries start running.
           - HyPer DB.
           - In memory systems.
       - Index Locking Schemes
+        - Use keys in indexes to protect ranges.
         - Key-Value Locks
-          - locks that cover a single key-value in an index.
+          - Locks that cover a single key-value in an index.
-          - need virtual keys for non-existant values.
+          - Need "virtual keys" for non-existant values.
         - Gap Locks
-          - each txn acquires a key-value lock on the single key that it wants to access, then get a gap lock on the next key gap.
+          - Each txn acquires a key-value lock on the single key that it wants to access, then get a gap lock on the next key gap.
         - Key-Range Locks
-          - locks that cover a ley value and the gap to the next key value in a single index
+          - Locks that cover a key value and the gap to the next key value in a single index, need virtual keys for artificial values.
         - Hierarchical Locking
-          - allow for a txn to hold a wider key-range locks with different locking modes.
+          - Allow for a txn to hold a wider key-range locks with different locking modes.
             - reduces the number of visits to lock manager.

     - Weaker levels of isolation
-      - Serializability is useful because it allows programmers to ignore concurrency issues.
-      - But enforcing it may allow too little concurrency and limit performance
+      - Serializability is useful because it allows programmers to ignore concurrency issues but enforcing it may allow too little concurrency and limit performance
-      - We may want to use a wekaer level of consisitency to improve scalability.
+      - We may want to use a weaker level of consisitency to improve scalability.

     - Isolation Levels
-      - Controls the extent that a txn is exposed to the actions of other concurrent txns
+      - Controls the extent that a txn is exposed to the actions of other concurrent txns.
-      - Provides for greater concurrency at the cost of exposing txns to uncommitted changes
+      - Provides for greater concurrency at the cost of exposing txns to uncommitted changes.
         - Dirty Reads
         - Unrepeatable Reads
         - Phantom Reads